Jerome Chazen: Philanthropy

 In 1991, Chazen donated $10 million to found The Chazen Institute of International Business at Columbia Business School and the Chazen Museum, formerly the Elvehjem Museum of Art, at the University of Wisconsin-Madison to which he and his wife also made donations of works of art.

 Chazen served on the boards of the Newport Jazz and Louis Armstrong House and was chair emeritus at the Museum of Arts and Design.

 Personal life and death

 He was married to Simona Chivian whom he met at the University of Wisconsin–Madison.
 They had three children, seven grandchildren and one great-grandson.
-He died at his home in Upper Nyack on February 6, 2022, aged 94.
+He died at his home in Upper Nyack, NY on February 6, 2022, aged 94.